Sue Klebold: Personal life

-In 2001, Sue Klebold was diagnosed with breast cancer, which was in remission as of 2016.
-Later on, she described herself as having post-traumatic stress disorder and panic attacks.
-In 2014, Sue and Thomas Klebold divorced after 43 years of marriage.
+In February 2001, Klebold was diagnosed with breast cancer, which was in remission as of 2016.
+She later described herself as experiencing post-traumatic stress disorder and panic attacks.

+In 2014, Sue and Tom Klebold divorced after 43 years of marriage, though they have remained close.
 According to Sue, "There was nothing we had in common.
 Except the shared tragedy.
 But we didn't feel the same way about it, we didn't process it the same way."